 What are my alternatives to assisted vaginal birth?

 Forceps and ventouse will only be recommended if they are thought to be the safest way to help you give birth.
-The reasons for recommending an assisted vaginal birth, the choice of instrument and the procedure will be discussed with you at the time.
+The reasons for recommending an assisted vaginal birth, the choice of instrument, and the procedure will be discussed with you at the time.
 If you are in labour and choose not to have an assisted vaginal birth, the alternatives are to wait for your baby to be born without assistance or to have an emergency caesarean.
 Your healthcare professional will discuss your options depending on your individual circumstances.

 A caesarean in the late stage of labour is a more complex operation than a planned caesarean and, in some circumstances, may increase the risk of harm to both you and your baby.